Silveriomrs/QL_512kb_External_Expansion/README.md

 ## Credits & License
-Original project of (C) 2022 Alvaro Alea Fernandez, who based his development on the work of McLeod Ideafix, Jose Leandro, Zerover and tcat between others.
+Original project of (C) 2022 Alvaro Alea Fernandez, who based his development on the work of McLeod Ideafix, Jose Leandro, Zerover and tcat among others.

 Thanks to Alberto Benítez (Lince) for his support in improvements the signals.